elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (boolean) `1` if the transaction successfully completed without any errors, or `0` otherwise.
+* (boolean) `true` if the transaction successfully completed without any errors, or `false` otherwise.
 (NOTE: The return value cannot be obtained reliably when calling externally.)

 ### augur.api.DisputeCrowdsourcer.redeem(p)